 Location: Launch Pad 39B

 Launch Date: Launch Processing Window July 1-19, 2006

 Crew: Lindsey, Kelly, Sellers, Fossum, Nowak, Wilson and Reiter

 Inclination/Orbit Altitude: 51.6 degrees/122 nautical miles

-The test will ensure the engine hydraulics are working properly.
+oxygen system leak checks.
+The test ensures the engine hydraulics are

 Technicians also are preparing for the gaseous and liquid hydrogen and

 oxygen leak checks of the power reactant storage distribution system.

 The distribution system will be loaded with hydrogen and oxygen next

 week.
 The system provides the fuel for the forward reaction control